kazurayam/ks_LogViewerSlowsDownTests_HowToPrevent/README.md

 ### Time lag

-A small surprise for you.
+I will give you one more surprise to you.

-Test Suite `TS1` finishes processing data far earlier than the Job Progress modal shows `1000/1000` = the Log Viewer has flushed all logs.
+Test Suite `TS1` actually finishes processing data far earlier than the Log Viewer has flushed all logs.

 I have done an experiment.
 In Katalon Studio v8.2.0, I opened both the Console widget and the Log Viewer widget.
 The Log Viewer is configured to show Tree view.